American Lion (book): Synopsis

 Finally, the book focuses on Emily Donelson's role as White House hostess and de facto First Lady of the United States.
 Meacham wrote: "Family life was crucial to Jackson, who had known so little of it growing up, and Emily ensured that the White House was a sanctuary for him."
 The book also discusses the Petticoat affair, during which Jackson's Secretary of War John Eaton was socially ostracized due to his wife Peggy Eaton's perceived moral failings and lack of sexual virtue.
 The scandal generated considerable chaos and controversy during Jackson's administration, during which Jackson felt, according to Meacham, that "to acknowledge the Eatons was to side with Jackson; to snub the Eatons was to oppose Jackson".
 Meacham wrote that Jackson's interpretation of the Petticoat affair was that he was "acting for the common democratic good", while aristocratic elites were acting against him out of jealousy of his power in Washington.
 The book highlights how Martin Van Buren endeared himself to Jackson by siding with him during the scandal, and how the Petticoat affair led to resignations from Jackson's cabinet that sparked "a national debate over Jackson's first three years of leadership and whether he should have another term".

-Following the conclusion of Jackson's two terms, American Lion ends with a brief synopsis of his post-presidency life, including Emily Donelson's death, and Jackson's own death in 1845.
+Following the conclusion of Jackson's two terms, American Lion ends with a brief synopsis of his post-presidential life, including Emily Donelson's death, and Jackson's own death in 1845.